nathanlemos/bander-it-up/README.md

 To create your version of Bandersnatch, clone this repo e write your story at the episode.json located at assets folder.
 You can create your own story, from scratch, but you need to refer the correct json at player.ts

+This project can be used to entertainment ideas, distance learning interactive projects and a lot of things.

 ### Prerequisites

+Anyone can use it.
 You just need to know the basics of Ionic Framework and JSON markups.
 The JSON files are like the following:

 ```
 {